Here are some frequently asked questions about the Genetic Links to Anxiety and Depression Study.

 The GLAD Study is an exciting research opportunity for anyone who has ever had anxiety or depression.
 This study aims to investigate the influence our genes have on the development of anxiety and depression.
 For more information, please see our information sheet here: Information Sheet

-The National Institute of Health Research (NIHR) BioResource is a large biorepository of >100,000 people with and without health problems who are willing to be approached to participate in research studies investigating the link between genes, the environment, health and disease.
+The National Institute for Health Research (NIHR) BioResource is a large biorepository of >100,000 people with and without health problems who are willing to be approached to participate in research studies investigating the link between genes, the environment, health and disease.
 It is based at centres around England and is funded by the NIHR.

 The NIHR Mental Health BioResource is an integral part of the NIHR BioResource which aims to increase participation of people with mental health disorders in medical and psychological research.
 By joining the GLAD study, you will also become a part of the NIHR BioResource, and will have the opportunity to contribute to future research.

 Yes, you are still eligible to take part if you have not received a diagnosis or treatment.
 Whilst we are encouraging those who have received these diagnoses to sign-up, we appreciate that not everyone may have received a diagnosis for a number of reasons.
 The sign-up questionnaire is designed to assess your eligibility to take part based on your answers to the survey.